-Academic Journal: FLAT Journal, UCLA Department of Design Media Arts and Carnegie Mellon University School of Art (2020) Presentations: Centre de Recherches Interdisciplinaires sur les Mondes Ibériques Contemporains, Sorbonne Université, Paris, France (2019) / Feria Internacional del Libro del Estado de México, Toluca, México (2019) / Platforming Utopias (and Platformed Dystopias), Electronic Literature Organization, Online (May 2021) / Association for the Computers and the Humanities Conference (July, 2021)
+Academic Journal: FLAT Journal, UCLA Department of Design Media Arts and Carnegie Mellon University School of Art (2020) Presentations: Centre de Recherches Interdisciplinaires sur les Mondes Ibériques Contemporains, Sorbonne Université, Paris, France (2019) / Feria Internacional del Libro del Estado de México, Toluca, México (2019) / Platforming Utopias (and Platformed Dystopias), Electronic Literature Organization, Online (May 2021) / Association for Computers and the Humanities Conference, Online (July, 2021)

 Big Data is a term used to describe, in general, the gathering of vast amounts of digital information and its subsequent processing, through sophisticated computational techniques, with the purpose of obtaining knowledge.

 In the case of Big Data, the poem, the term refers to the massive collection of personal information communicated online and its processing for commercial purposes, especially for-profit endeavors related to a persuasion achieved through the detailed knowledge of individuals, a persuasion aimed to be invisible.

 Video presentation for the ARTS and Sustainable Development Goals Online Festival, Brooklyn, USA (April 2020) - English